 (i) it is made available to the public either from a website with a domain name which relates to the State or to a place within the State, or by similar or related means.

-That seems to be very broad indeed, and would allow for all kinds of odd websites to make this type of claims.
-I am interested in what the Senator has to say about that.
+That seems to be very broad indeed and would allow for all kinds of odd websites to make these types of claims.
+I am interested in hearing what the Senator has to say in that regard.

-My understanding is that we are talking about amendments Nos.
+My understanding is we are talking about amendments Nos.
 2 to 9, inclusive.
 Is that correct?